 |Total study hours||200|

-It is expected student should work for 200 hours which should be recorded clearly (in a learning log for instance) in the portfolio.
+It is expected that students should work for 200 hours which should be recorded clearly (in a learning log for instance) in the portfolio.
 The 200 hours can be completed in a FT mode, or spread over a semester in a PT mode.

 Students should register with the module leader to be briefed on the module, undergo induction and work related learning planning and to have the work related learning agreement approved, before they take up the opportunity.
 It is essential that students are made aware that both the “work related learning agreement” and relevant “health and safety checklist” where applicable need to be approved before starting the placement.